Kinakopan/soul_jam/README.md

 **
-Firebase log in to see database: email:SoulJamapp@gmail.com password:SoulJam1234 project name: Soljamfinal go to firestore to see database collection
+Firebase log in to see database: email:SoulJamapp@gmail.com, password:SoulJam1234, project name: Soljamfinal,
+*Go to firestore to see database collection

-** may have to refresh to see functionality
+** May have to refresh to see functionality for some things (i.e. edit functionality, & report)